-The park lamp relay is a electromechanical device that switches battery current to the park lamps when the Body Control Module grounds the relay coil.
-See the Diagnosis and Testing section of this group for more inbformation on the operation of the park lamp relay.
+The park lamp relay is a electromechanical device that switches battery current to the park lamps when the Body Control Module (BCM) grounds the relay coil.
+See Park Lamp Relay in the Diagnosis and Testing section of this group for more information.